ankorstore/yokai/docs/tutorials/worker-application.md

     interval: 1
 ```

-You can observe the logs again with `make logs` to see the change hot reloaded.
+You can observe the logs again with `make logs` to see the changes hot reloaded.

 ### Core dashboard